-A chance to see how sorghum was traditionally made takes place October 28 at the Sorghum Festival in Mount Ida.
-The festival is being held at the Heritage House Museum of Montgomery County.
+A chance to see how sorghum was traditionally made takes place in October at the Sorghum Festival in Mount Ida.
+The free festival is held at the Heritage House Museum of Montgomery County.
 “Sorghum is a fairly sweet syrup that some consider mild,” said Emilie Kinney, executive director of the Heritage House Museum.

 There is a historic connection between Mount Ida and sorghum making.
 “There was a time when most farms around here grew a stand of sorghum so they could have the syrup for family use,” said Kinney.
 “It was a nutritious staple used as a topping for biscuits and also as a sugar substitute in baking and cooking.
 During the winter months sorghum and biscuits were sometimes the meal, whether it was breakfast, dinner (lunch) or supper.
 Many a resident has mentioned taking sorghum/biscuits to school in their little metal pail for lunch.”